hackclub/hackclub/workshops/notes_to_self/README.md

 #### Adding Field for Content

-Next, we'll do a similar thing to allow the user to input more text in their note.
-Instead of using input, which as you can see is a single-line input, we'll use a textarea element, which visibly allows for multiple lines.
-TODO fact-check that it "visibly allows"? or does input restrict new-lines. i feel like it does
+Next, we'll add a way for user to add content to their note.
+Instead of using `<input>`, which as you can see is a single-line input, we'll use a `<textarea>` element, which allows for multiple lines.

-Adding a textarea element inside our `div` is easy:
+Adding a `<textarea>` inside our `div` is easy:

 ```html
 <div class="new-note">